preciofishbone/OmniaDocsG2/using-communities/knowledge-articles/create-article/index.rst

 Note that a number of options for formatting are available (which can differ from what is shown in the image above).
 It can also be possible to add links to the text (the link icon) or even to add images or videos to the text (the image icon).

-9. At the bottom of the page you can decide if you allow likes and comments, which you normally should do (meaning no changes are needed).
+9. At the bottom of the page you can decide if you allow likes and comments for the page, which you normally should do (meaning no changes are needed).

 .. image:: create-article-9.png